kornysietsma/deduplicatr/README.md

 ## Usage

-Currently this needs leningen 2.0+ to run - you can use "lein uberjar" to produce a standalone runnable jar, but I haven't published this anywhere until the app is stabler.
+Currently this needs leningen 2.0+ to run - you can use "lein uberjar" to produce a standalone runnable jar, for running without clojure/leiningen.

 Usage at this stage is simple: